NSombekke/Logic-LLM/improved_blogpost.md

 **Theorem 1 [Vardi and Wolper, 1994]**: For any LTL formula $\psi$, a Büchi automaton $M_{\psi}$ can be constructed, having a number of states that is at most exponential in the length of $\psi$.
 The language of $M_{\psi}$, denoted as $L(M_{\psi})$, encompasses the set of models of $\psi$ [10].

-Finally, the result interpreter translates the results returned from the symbolic solver back to a natural language answer (Figure 1, step 3).
-The symbolic reasoner returns "True" or "False" for each of the options.

 ### Experiments
 We evaluate LOGIC-LM LTL extension on a dataset derived from commands in the *drone planning* domain, adapted from [8].
 This test set is generated from the planning domain introduced by [8], This environment is a 3D grid world that consists of three floors, six rooms, and a single landmark (Figure 4).
 We created a test set of 50 entries with each three multiple-choice options from their natural language descriptions and corresponding LTL formulas.
 Mirroring the original paper, we evaluate the LOGIC-LM LTL extension against 2 baselines:  1) Standard LLMs; and 2) Chain-of-Thought (CoT) [14].
 Additionally we perform an experiment evaluating how well various LLMs convert Natural Language to LTL, this will be further discussed in the following section.